Mirsaid-Abdullaev/MNIST-NeuralNet-CSharp/README.md

     LayerNetwork Network = new LayerNetwork(LayerStructure); //this will create the layer classes required for the network and set the initial parameters

-    StochasticGradDescent TrainAlg = new StochasticGradDescent();
+    SGD TrainAlg = new SGD();

-    TrainAlg.TrainNetwork(Network, TrainData, TrainLabels, TestData, TestLabels, 0.015, 50); //you can tune the learning rate based on convergence performance, and number of epochs is variable too
+    TrainAlg.TrainNetwork(Network, TrainData, TrainLabels, TestData, TestLabels, 0.005, 50); //you can tune the learning rate based on convergence performance, and number of epochs is variable too
 }
 ```

 As described above, the addition of the benchmarking method is implemented in all `IAlgorithm` inheriting classes as well.
-It is almost identical to the `TrainNetwork()` method, but does not take in a learning rate (it is fixed as 0.05 in the code) and it does not take in number of epochs (also fixed in the code, at 100).
+It is almost identical to the `TrainNetwork()` method, but does not take in a learning rate (it is fixed as 0.005 in the code) and it does not take in number of epochs (also fixed in the code, at 100).
 It outputs the benchmark results upon completing the 100 iterations.
 Here is the signature for the `BenchmarkConvergence()` method:

 ```
 public abstract class IAlgorithm